BBQtime/HNSCC-ct-pet-tumor-segmentation/README.md

 ## Filter PET by face mask
 PET has a poor spatial contrast, and its blurry boundery may highlight areas where there is no tissue.
 We utilized a facial mask to filter the PET image to diminish the impact.
+'PatientID_ptfx.nii.gz' PET filtered images would be saved to your resampled path.
 ```
 python pet_face_mask_filter.py
 ```